marionbarker/loopdocs/docs/index.md

 The system can either operate “open-loop” by making recommendations to the user for their approval before enacting or “closed-loop” by automatically providing the recommended increase or decrease in insulin delivery.

 You may be saying - I can't build an app.
 But the wonderful volunteers in this community prepared this amazing website with step-by-step instructions containing pictures and arrows (say thank you to Katie DiSimone).
 The website is updated by more volunteers as improvements are made to the Loop app and when Apple makes changes to their iOS, Xcode and macOS environment.
 This language may sound scary, but it will become easier.
-Most people who Loop want to keep looping.
+Most people who Loop want to keep looping, so they learn the terminology and how to reach out to mentors for help.

 Once you've built the app, plan to learn to use it in stages.
 First run “open loop” to familiarize yourself with Loop’s operation.
 This allows you to understand why Loop is making certain recommendations and determine if you need to adjust settings for Loop.